2021 Boston mayoral election: Campaign

 2021 marked the first time in Boston's history that both candidates in the general election identified as people of color.
 It also marked the first time that both were women.
 Wu was regarded to be a progressive, while Essaibi George was thought of as a moderate.

 Wu was endorsed for the general election by eliminated candidate Kim Janey.
 The neighborhood of Hyde Park was considered a potential battleground in the election, due to it being home to a substantial voter base that had not backed either Wu or Essaibi George in the preliminary.

-At the start of the general election campaign, Joe Battenfield of the Boston Herald described Wu as the general election's "presumptive front-runner."
+At the start of the general election campaign, Joe Battenfield of the Boston Herald described Wu as the general election's "presumptive front-runner".
 William Forry and Gintautas Dumcius of the Dorchester Reporter also opined that Wu was the leading candidate.
 By early October, there was a wide perception of Wu being the leading candidate in the race.
 At that time, Meghan E. Irons and Emma Platoff of The Boston Globe opined that the developments of the general election campaign had largely been falling in Wu's favor, particularly pointing to endorsements which Wu had received.
 Writing again in mid-October, Battenfield characterized Wu's campaign as "coasting on a front-runner campaign strategy".

+Politico characterized Wu's victory as a "major win for progressives," in a calendar year when other off-year races had seen only, "sporadic triumphs and some big losses for the left", which had been locally hailed as "a culmination of years of progressive gains on [The Boston City Council]".